 A brief history of IGLYO network

 In 1984, the Dutch Gay Youth Platform (LHJO) hosted the first International Gay Youth Congress and Festival in Amsterdam, the Netherlands.
 The participants regarded the event as such a great success that they decided to arrange a follow-up.
 In 1985, Ireland’s National Gay Federation hosted the second Congress in Dublin.

 At the Dublin conference, plans were made to establish a network to collect and distribute information about lesbian, gay, and bisexual young people and their groups.
 The youth group from Norway volunteered to organize the International Gay Youth Information Pool (IGYIP), and hosted the Third Congress.
 At the end of the conference in Oslo, it was decided to establish IGLYO as a permanent organization for lesbian, gay and bisexual youth.
 The membership has since voted to include issues affecting trans and queer people in the work of IGLYO.

 IGLYO is committed to the sustainability of the network’s financial future.

-We are currently funded by European Commission Programme for Employment and Social Solidarity PROGRESS (2007-2013), the Government of the Netherlands, and the Council of Europe European Youth Foundation.
+We are currently funded by European Commission Programme, PROGRESS (2014), the Government of the Netherlands, and the Council of Europe European Youth Foundation.